The Frazier History Museum presents

 Have you always wondered about KFC's secret recipe?
 We can't tell you what it is, but step inside to see how KFC still "does chicken the hard way" with a breading station and finger-lickin’ good tastings!
 Get your picture taken with Kentucky’s most famous Colonel – and don’t forget to wish him happy birthday!

 Tap your toes in the Great Hall to the old-timey Americana Bluegrass tunes of Mistry Mountain String Band – and stick around to test your KY IQ during music breaks for Kentucky Bingo, presented by Hilliard Lyons, with lots of local prizes.
 Head up the stairs and step into our critically-acclaimed new exhibit, Kentucky by Design, highlighting masterpieces from Kentucky’s past, including a wooden corner cabinet crafted by Abraham Lincoln’s father.
-As the scenery changes, so do the sounds: Amos Hopkins takes you back to a different time and place with his five-instrument, one-man band.

 The third floor will come alive with costumed performances by Frazier Teaching Artists as they go back in time to entertain guests in the Prohibition and Kentucky and Lewis and Clark Experience exhibitions.